Package 'GeoThinneR'

 origin

-A numeric vector of length 2 (for example, 'c(0, 0)'), specifying the origin of the raster grid (optional).
+A numeric vector of length 2 (e.g., 'c(0, 0)'), specifying the origin of the raster grid (optional).

 raster_obj

-An optional 'terra' SpatRaster object to use for grid thinning.
+An optional 'terra::SpatRaster' object to use for grid thinning.
 If provided, the raster object will be used instead of creating a new one.

 trials